johanhaleby/javalin.github.io/pages/docs/docs.md

 <div class="comment">Occurrent is in an early stage so API's, and even the data model, are subject to change in the future.</div>

 Occurrent is an event sourcing library, or if you wish, a set of event sourcing utilities for the JVM, created by [Johan Haleby](https://code.haleby.se/).
-There are many options for doing event sourcing in Java already so why build something yourself?
+There are many options for doing event sourcing in Java already so why build another one?
 There are a few reasons for this besides the intrinsic joy of doing something yourself:

 * You should be able to design your domain model without _any_ dependencies to Occurrent or any other library.
 Your domain model can be expressed with pure functions that returns events.
 Use Occurrent to store these events.